Do you know how much of your working day is spent looking for information in your inbox?

 - Click the down arrow from the drop-down arrow.

 - Click ‘Save.’

 5. How to Create Nested Gmail Labels

-Some projects might be more complex and deserve to be broken down.
+Some projects might be more complex.
 Or some project types might be broken down by account or client, or by location.
 To reflect this, you can also nest labels within higher-level, parent categories.